20 Jan 10 Amazing Valentine’s Day Traditions From Around the World

-Valentine’s Day is upon us.
-Stores in the UK are overflowing with flowers, cards and chocolates.
-But did you know that different nationalities celebrate Valentine’s in many weird and wonderful ways?
-Here’s a look at 10 Valentine’s Day traditions around the world.
+February 14th is upon us and along with it come Valentine’s Day traditions… Stores in the UK are overflowing with gifts like flowers, cards, jewellery and chocolates.
+But did you know that different nationalities celebrate Valentine’s Day in many weird and wonderful ways?
+Here’s a look at some amazing traditions from around the world.

 In South Korea, women give chocolates to men on Valentine’s Day.
 If he likes her, he must give her a gift in return on March 14th, known as White Day.
 If the lady doesn’t get anything back, then on April 14th – called Black Day – she must go to a restaurant, order black noodles and lament her bad luck in love.

 Originally, Valentine’s Day was a Roman spring festival of love.
 On that day, people would take romantic strolls and gather together to read love poetry.
 Single girls believed they would marry the first man they saw that morning.
 Today in Italy, people gift each other Baci Perugina, a chocolate-covered hazelnut wrapped in a romantic quote.

 The Welsh don’t celebrate St. Valentine’s Day, because they have their own patron saint of lovers, St. Dwynwen.
 The Welsh holiday of love falls on January 25th.
 A customary St. Dwynden gift is a “love spoon”, a Welsh tradition dating back to the 1600s.
 The intricately carved wooden spoons often include symbols like horseshoes for luck or hearts for love.